← All guides

 mkdir -p ~/server/data/immich/db-dumps

+The -p flag creates any missing parent directories along the way, so you don’t need to create each level separately.
 No output means success.
 Verify with ls ~/server/data/immich/ if you want to be sure:

 drwxr-xr-x library